CommonEconomist/replications/2013_Berman_et_al/README.md

 attempted to replicate their results.
 The original analysis was done in Stata and I "translated" the data preparation and regressions into R.
 For most table I am able to replicate their results save some very minor discrepancies.
-Only for table 3, which looks at the interaction between aid money and the availability of a PRT, I haveb't been able to replicate the results.
+Only for table 3, which looks at the interaction between aid money and the availability of a PRT, I haven't been able to replicate the results.

 Included are the following files: